4.98 from 78 votes

 Sugar Free Cranberry Sauce

 This Sugar Free Cranberry Sauce has all the flavor of the original, with a mere fraction of the carbs.
-It’s rich and thick, and takes only 15 minutes to make.
-Perfect for all your healthy holiday celebrations.
+It's rich and thick, and takes only 15 minutes to make.
+Perfect for all your keto holiday celebrations.

 Keto Cranberry Sauce in a white oval bowl over a red napkin.